sst/guide/_chapters/organizing-serverless-projects.md

 1. We are going over a Node.js project here but this pattern applies to other languages as well.
 2. The `services/` dir at the root is made up of a collection of services.
 Where a service contains a single `serverless.yml` file.
 3. Each service deals with a relatively small and self-contained function.
 So for example, the `notes-api` service deals with everything from creating to deleting notes.
 Of course, the degree to which you want to separate your application is entirely up to you.
+4. The `infrastructure/` directory is a CDK app that is made up of multiple stacks.
 4. The `package.json` (and the `node_modules/` dir) are at the root of the repo.
 However, it is fairly common to have a separate `package.json` inside each service directory.
 5. The `libs/` dir is just to illustrate that any common code that might be used across all services can be placed in here.
 6. To deploy this application you are going to need to run `serverless deploy` separately in each of the services.